Myths and realities of running – Why do I always get injured when I run?

 You need to start by asking yourself the following questions:

-- When transitioning between seasons or environments, do I make sure to properly manage this transition (going from treadmill to road, from road to mountain, from asphalt to snow and vice versa, etc.)?
+• When transitioning between seasons or environments, do I make sure to pace myself properly (switching from the treadmill to the road, from the road to the mountains, from asphalt to snow and vice versa, etc.)?

-- Do I tend to condense my workouts into a few days (doing nothing during the week and running 40 km on the weekend, for example)?
+• Do I tend to condense my training into a few days (doing nothing during the week and running 40 km on the weekend, for example)?

 If you recognize yourself in the previous statements, you may have difficulty properly managing your mechanical stress when running.

-In other words, you often put yourself in situations that are likely to do too much, too fast.
-This does not allow the body to adapt well to changes.
+In other words, you often put yourself in situations that are conducive to doing too much, too quickly.
+This does not allow the body to adapt well to change.

-You must first become a master of quantifying mechanical stress.
-To learn more, visit the following link: https://lacliniqueducoureur.com/quantification-du-stress-mecanique/
+So, first you need to become an expert in quantifying mechanical stress.
+To learn more, check out the following link: https://lacliniqueducoureur.com/quantification-du-stress-mecanique/

-Finally, you should consult a physiotherapist who has expertise in treating running injuries to develop a customized action plan for you.
+Finally, you should consult a physical therapist who has expertise in treating running injuries to develop a customized action plan for you.

 Episode #1: Prevention and treatment of running injuries.